Ford Puma SUV review

 Unlike rivals such as the Juke and Peugeot 2008, the inside of the Puma is much more traditional.
 Sit in one of the car’s seats and the Puma feels a lot like a Fiesta on stilts, albeit a roomier one thanks to extra space in all directions.
 There's a new digital instrument cluster for the first time in a Ford, but the central infotainment screen is familiar and some of the dark grey plastics are rather unadventurous.
 At least the infotainment is clear and easy to use.

-From launch there are three versions of Ford's 1.0-litre EcoBoost petrol engine, an entry-level 124bhp version and two mild hybrids with 124 and 153bhp.
-These three-cylinder petrols are well suited to the Puma's lively character, with the top version offering brisk acceleration from 0-62mph in 8.9 seconds.
+There are two versions of Ford's 1.0-litre EcoBoost petrol engine, namely the entry-level 123bhp with mild-hybrid tech and a six-speed manual or seven-speed automatic gearbox, and a more powerful variant with 153bhp.
+This three-cylinder petrol engine is well suited to the Puma's lively character, with the most powerful version offering brisk acceleration from 0-62mph in nine seconds.
 The mild-hybrid system works effectively to harness the energy usually wasted while slowing down, using it to take some strain off the combustion engine.
-The resulting figures of around 48-50mpg with CO2 emissions ranging between 126-133g/km make the Puma affordable to run for both private and business drivers.
+The resulting figures of around 48-50mpg with CO2 emissions ranging between 127-140g/km make the Puma affordable to run for both private and business drivers.

-Titanium, ST-Line and ST-Line X trim levels are available with a high-spec ST-Line X Vignale arriving later in 2020.
+Titanium, ST-Line, ST-Line X and ST-Line Vignale trim levels are available.
 Standard kit on the Puma includes 17-inch alloy wheels, cruise control, wireless phone charging and an eight-inch touchscreen with Apple CarPlay and Android Auto.
 ST-Line adds a sporting makeover and digital instrument panel, while ST-Line X brings part-leather trim, tinted glass and a B&O sound system.
-They can also be upgraded to First Edition versions, with extra convenience features and luxuries like a heated steering wheel.

 Larger in every direction than the Fiesta, the Puma is big enough to steal some Focus sales, and its 456-litre boot is actually a bit bigger and more practical, with a handy washable storage 'MegaBox' liner, adjustable floor and flexible parcel shelf that accommodates tall items.
 There's also decent room in the back for passengers, although it misses out on the sliding rear bench of the Renault Captur.